-In delegation of powers under Section 10 of the Act on July 07, 2006 the Director (SM) did not have powers to order enquiry under Section 21 of the Ordinance.
-Further under delegation of powers under SRO 1061 (I)/2005 dated 18th October, 2005, the Director (SM) does not have the power to issue a Show Cause Notice, hear or decide under Rule 8 and 12 of the Brokers Rules.

-- The requirement of Section 21 of the Ordinance is that an enquiry can only be conducted by an "order in writing" and it cannot be conducted by mere intimation.
+- In delegation of powers under Section 10 of the Act on July 07, 2006 the Director (SM) did not have powers to order enquiry under Section 21 of the Ordinance.
+Further under delegation of powers under SRO 1061 (I)/2005 dated 18th October, 2005, the Director (SM) does not have the power to issue a Show Cause Notice, hear or decide under Rule 8 and 12 of the Brokers Rules. - The requirement of Section 21 of the Ordinance is that an enquiry can only be conducted by an "order in writing" and it cannot be conducted by mere intimation.
 The Respondent was never informed about the order, which was passed for conducting its enquiry and neither the Respondent was heard before passing such order of enquiry. - · Section 21 (4) of the Ordinance, provides following procedure of enquiry.

-The person holding an enquiry under sub-section (1) shall, for the purpose of such enquiry have the same powers as are vested in a court under the Code of Civil Procedure, 1908 (Act V of 1908), when trying a suit, in respect of the following matters, namely:- and any proceedings before such person shall be deemed to be "judicial proceeding" within the meaning of Sections 193 and 228 of the Pakistan Penal Code (Act XLV of 1860)."
+"The person holding an enquiry under sub-section (1) shall, for the purpose of such enquiry have the same powers as are vested in a court under the Code of Civil Procedure, 1908 (Act V of 1908), when trying a suit, in respect of the following matters, namely:- and any proceedings before such person shall be deemed to be "judicial proceeding" within the meaning of Sections 193 and 228 of the Pakistan Penal Code (Act XLV of 1860)."

-- (a) enforcing the attendance of a person and examining him on oath or affirmation; - (b) compelling the production of documents; - (c) issuing commissions for the examination of witnesses:
+- (a) enforcing the attendance of a person and examining him on oath or affirmation; - (b) compelling the production of documents; - (c) issuing commissions for the examination of witnesses;

 The Enquiry Officer did not follow the aforementioned procedure in conducting the enquiry.
 Moreover, the Respondent was also not provided a proper opportunity to provide evidence and material in support of the contentions raised in the report.
 The statements of the persons and the documents marked as provided in Civil Procedure Code were not taken under oath.
-The Respondent asserted that the use of word "shall" in the abovementioned Sub-section makes it mandatory for the Enquiry Officer to exercise these powers and conduct the enquiry accordingly.
+The Respondent asserted that the use of word "shall" in the abovementioned sub-section makes it mandatory for the Enquiry Officer to exercise these powers and conduct the enquiry accordingly.

-During the hearing the Respondent further asserted that the use of word "and" between the clause 12 and 13 of the Rule 8 of the Brokers Rules connects all the 13 clauses given under the said rule, therefore, action under Rules 8 of the Brokers Rules can only be taken against the Respondent if it has violated all the 13 clauses of the said rule.
+During the hearing and in its written reply to the SCN, the Respondent further asserted that the "use of word "and" between the clause 12 and 13 of the Rule 8 of the Brokers Rules connects all the 13 clauses given under the said rule, therefore, action under Rules 8 of the Brokers